woodnsec/IoT-Forensics/Bid IOT.md

 ### Qualifications:

-* (high level overview of team structure) and bio for each member.
 * Elisabeth
 * Ashley
 * Amber
 * Ronald
-* Nate is an Security Analyst with experience in vulnerability analysis, penetration testing, and network analysis.
-I have both the Certified Penetration Tester (CPT), and GIAC Certified Incident Handler (GCIH) certifications.
-At home I enjoy working in my homelab with network segmentation and virtuization of servers and infrastructure.
+* Nate Wood is a graduate student at UNO majoring in Cybersecurity.
+He is currently working as a Security Analyst at an international company.
+He has experience with vulnerability analysis, penetration testing, network analysis, and scripting in Python.
+He has both the Certified Penetration Tester (CPT), and GIAC Certified Incident Handler (GCIH) certifications.
+In his spare time he works in his  homelab with network segmentation and virtualization of servers and infrastructure.